 On turning the keyboard over did spot a bit of corrosion but nothing to say if that was from the battery compartment leak‚ this shield was relatively easy to remove but the plastic clips were fiddly to push back

-Removing the Keyboard membrane was easy enough with the shield gone and it was pretty dirty but I covered that in some isopropyl and let it sit and I moved to the plastics and they were not very pleasant!
+Removing the Keyboard membrane was easy enough with the shield gone and it was pretty dirty but I covered that in some isopropyl and let it sit and I moved to the plastics for the keyboard.